Lottoland

 Lottoland Limited is a company based in Gibraltar.
 One of its main areas of business is offering online bets on the results of more than 30 lottery draws.

+Lottoland experienced significant growth in revenue and customer base from 2013 to 2017, but amid the UK's increased remote betting duty, the company confirmed it was considering redundancies in mid-2026 as part of an “organisational restructure".

 History

 Lottoland was founded by David Rosen in May 2013.
 Based in Gibraltar, the company originally started with seven employees.